On several occasions you may need, or you may have the opportunity to set remote file permissions (Unix-style). This includes:

 Dialogs associated with the above operations will include box (or popup box) similar to the one below.

 The rows of checkboxes are used to set/unset specific permissions for the Owner (the owner of the file); the Group (members of file group); and Others (all others).
-The label R stands for “read permissions”, W for “write” and X for “execute”.
+The label R stands for “read permissions for file (or folder)”, W for “write” and X for “execute”.
 For directories the “execute permission” means permission to enter the directory (make it working directory).

 There are three special permissions.
 Set UID and Set GID are used with executable files.
 They grant the user, who executes the file, permissions of file owner or group, respectively.
 Sticky bit for executable files makes the kernel keep the memory image of the process after it has terminated, in order to avoid the overhead of reloading it when it is re-invoked.
 Sticky bit for directories ensures that only the owner of a file can remove or delete the file or directory.